The Green Olive Catering

 A scalable Webflow CMS build with independent control.

-The Green Olive needed more than just a redesign.
-With multiple locations offering different menus and prices, they required a flexible backend, one that preserved consistency while giving each store the autonomy to serve its audience.
+A set of The Green Olive restaurants needed more than just a redesign.
+With multiple locations offering different menus and prices, they required a flexible CMS collection for each location, one that preserved consistency while giving each locaiton the autonomy to serve its audience.
 The result: a refined design system built on a multi-CMS Webflow infrastructure, with clarity across every screen and dish.

 The structure of the The Green Olive Catering project.